SendiventvsKnock

 Setup timeMinutesHours+

-Workflows vs events
+Workflows vs sequences

 Knock positions itself as developer-first notification infrastructure with a powerful workflow engine and in-app components.
 It's built around workflows — visual pipelines that define how notifications flow, batch, delay, and branch.
 Powerful for complex notification logic.